 In addition to my scientific research activity, I am also very interested in science education and pedagogy, in particular training science graduate students as educators and providing professional development for in-service science teachers.
-I am currently lead PI and Project Director for a $2.7 million National Science Foundation “GK-12” grant that partnered WSUV environmental science graduate students with public school teachers in the Vancouver, Camas, Evergreen, Battle Ground and La Center school districts in SW Washington (see the GK-12 website for more information: http://research.vancouver.wsu.edu/gk12).
+I was recently the lead PI and Project Director for a $2.7 million National Science Foundation “GK-12” grant that partnered WSUV environmental science graduate students with public school teachers in the Vancouver, Camas, Evergreen, Battle Ground and La Center school districts in SW Washington (see the GK-12 website for more information.
+I am now the lead PI for a new National Science Foundation "REU" grant that brings undergraduates from around the region to WSUV to conduct summer research with facutly in the School of the Environment.
 I also teach science pedagogy courses for graduate students at WSUV, and in the past at UC Berkeley.

 Tammy Lee, PhD Candidate in Environmental and Natural Resoure Sciences

-Rollwagen-Bollens G, Bollens S, Gonzalez A, Zimmerman J, Lee* T, Emerson J. (2013) Copepod grazing impact before, during and following filamentous cyanobacteria blooms in a large, shallow temperate lake (Vancouver Lake, WA, USA).
+Rollwagen-Bollens G, Bollens S, Gonzalez A, Zimmerman J, Lee* T, Emerson J. (2013) Feeding dynamics of the copepod Diacyclops thomasi before, during and following filamentous cyanobacteria blooms in a large, shallow temperate lake.
 Hydrobiologia 705: 101-118.

 Friedenberg* L, Bollens S, Rollwagen-Bollens G. (2012) Feeding dynamics of larval Pacific herring (Clupea pallasi) on natural assemblages of microplankton.
 Fisheries Oceanography 21: 95-108.

-Boyer* (formerly Duerr) J, Rollwagen-Bollens G, Bollens S. (2011) Microzooplankton grazing on cyanobacteria in Vancouver Lake, Washington, USA.
-Aquatic Microbial Ecology 64: 163-174
+Boyer* J, Rollwagen-Bollens G, Bollens S. (2011) Microzooplankton grazing before, during and after a cyanobacterial bloom in Vancouver Lake, Washington, USA.
+Aquatic Microbial Ecology 64: 163-174.

 Bochdansky, A.B., Bollens, S.M., Rollwagen-Bollens, G.C.
 (2010) The effect of microzooplankton and copepods on vertical carbon fluxes in and around phytoplankton thin layers.
 Marine Ecology Progress Series 401: 179-196.